Skip to the content.

 Syntax

 JSONC follows the same syntax rules as JSON with the addition of JavaScript style comments.
 Comments can be either single-line or multi-line.
+They can be placed anywhere insignificant whitespace is allowed in regular JSON.

 Single-line Comments